 After MBA school, I took a job in sales just before the initial break-up of AT&T with what is now Verizon.
 In the good ‘ole days, we got extensive sales and product training, which has stood me well for working in technology.

 After a few years of selling, I asked my boss if I could start competitive intelligence at Bell Atlantic, now part of Verizon.
 Two weeks later I had the job.
 For the uninitiated, competitive intelligence takes into account all the factors that impact a company’s ability to compete: suppliers, customers, distributors, competitors, and potential competitors.
 Macro factors that influence the competitive environment include economic, socio-cultural, political, legal and technological issues.
 Competitive intelligence focuses on turning this external information into the intelligence required for strategic and tactical decision-making.

 I love connecting with people.
 I formed The Business Intelligence Source in 1993.
 My research has consistently helped companies beat the competition and make smarter strategic decisions.
 I also give workshops to help clients help themselves.

 I have worked in competitive intelligence for over 30 years.
 In 2016, my book, Win Loss Analysis: How to Capture & Keep the Business You Want, was published.
-Receive our 6-page Win/Loss Cheat Sheets.
+Receive our 6-page Win/Loss Cheat Sheets when you sign up for our mailing list.
 I have been well received as a speaker for over 20 years.